daattali/beautiful-jekyll/_drafts/how-nakivo-backup-replication-can-help-you-with-ransomware.md

 ### Immutable repository

 The other area to look out for is Backup Immutability.
-NAKIVO Backup & Replication allows you to make the recovery points in repositories immutable.
+NAKIVO Backup & Replication allows you to make the recovery points in repositories immutable for local folders and S3 storage.

 When immutability is enabled, the recovery points are stored using the _write-once-read-many_ (WORM) model.
 The result is that you make recovery points immutable for x days.
 The recovery points remain immutable for the specified number of days, effectively protecting them from ransomware attack targeting backup systems.

 ![](/img/nakivo-3-2.png)

+### Hardened Virtual Appliance

+NAKIVO Backup & Replication v10.5 (currently in beta as of October 2021) offers the Hardened Virtual Appliance (VA).
+A simple way to deploy NAKIVO Backup & Replication and protect data against ransomware.

+You can simply deploy the NAKIVO Backup & Replication as a pre-configured virtual appliance powered by Ubuntu Server and protect your data from deletion and encryption by ransomware.
+Backups sent to a repository deployed as part of the VA can be made immutable for a specified period of time.